andandandand/practical-computer-vision/docs/kagglehub_setup_colab.md

 - In Google Colab, go to Secrets -> "Add New Secret"
 - Create and enable KAGGLE_USERNAME and KAGGLE_KEY variables with the content of the JSON file

 Datasets are now downloadable through `kagglehub.download_dataset(dataset_name)` in your Colab environment.
-This can be loaded directly into FiftyOne.